 We mentioned Brenda Kelly’s tiny shipping container home in our introduction.
 She really is a maverick when it comes to making space in small homes.

-I’ve included a video of her shipping container home below which was filmed by Bryce from Living Big In A Tiny House.
+We’ve included a video of her shipping container home below which was filmed by Bryce from Living Big In A Tiny House.

 Look at her bedroom.
 Do you see that she has installed a mezzanine floor?
 The upper floor is the lounge which features a TV and sofa which also folds out into a bed.